One Per Desk: Merlin Tonto

 A data communications adapter was introduced for the Tonto as a plug-in option or fitted on new units, providing a standard RS423 interface for use with mainframe computers or data communications networks, permitting the use of the Tonto as a VT100 terminal.
 A separate VT Link product provided support for VT52 and VT100 emulation for mainframe access over dial-up connections.

-Work on the Tonto influenced the design of a follow-on product by BT's Communications Terminal Products Group and Rathdown Industries known as the QWERTYphone, this aiming to provide the telephony features of the Tonto at "a much lower cost and in a more user-friendly manner".
+Work on the Tonto influenced the design of a follow-on product by BT's Communications Terminal Products Group and Rathdown Industries known as the QWERTYphone, which aimed to provide the telephony features of the Tonto at "a much lower cost and in a more user-friendly manner".

 ComputerPhone

-Aimed at the "office automation" market and seeking to integrate computing and telecommunications technology, combining support for both voice and data, the One Per Desk product was perceived as the first of its kind designed to meet the needs of managers, who would be relying on old-fashioned paper-based practices to perform their "complex and heavy workloads" involving a variety of ongoing activities including meetings, telephone calls, research, administration and numerous other tasks.
+The device was branded as ComputerPhone by Telecom Australia and the New Zealand Post Office.
+Aimed at the growing office automation market and seeking to integrate computing and telecommunications, combining support for both voice and data, the product was perceived as the first of its kind designed to meet the needs of managers, who would be relying on old-fashioned paper-based practices to perform their "complex and heavy workloads" involving a variety of ongoing activities including meetings, telephone calls, research, administration and numerous other tasks.
 Such potential users of information technology had apparently been ignored by office automation efforts, and personal computers were perceived as "exceeding most managers' requirements".
-The ComputerPhone attempted to sit between more specialised telephony devices and more advanced workstations, being marketed as an "executive" workstation in Australia, somewhat more towards middle management in New Zealand.
+The ComputerPhone attempted to sit between more specialised telephony devices and more advanced workstations, being marketed as an "executive" workstation in Australia, and more towards middle management in New Zealand.
 Advertisements emphasised the telephony, office suite, desktop calculator, videotex, terminal and electronic messaging capabilities.

 MegaOPD

-An enhanced version of the OPD was produced in small numbers for the United States market.
+An enhanced version of the OPD called the MegaOPD was produced in small numbers for the United States market.
 This had a 68008FN CPU, 256 KB of RAM as standard, an RS-232 port and enhanced firmware.
 The telephone answering function had a female voice, with a slight New Jersey accent.

 Legacy

-ICL were the preferred supplier for UK local government, and OPDs found their way onto desks of council officers.
-Due to the cost, they tended to be issued only to the most senior, who were often elderly, had no interest in computers, and had secretaries to handle their administrative work, so many devices were simply used as telephones.
+ICL's strategic incoherence, particularly in its low-end personal computing products, was the subject of some criticism, with the One Per Desk being identified as "the pick of the bunch" in the company's attempts to address niche applications with arbitrary products.
+Described as a "wildly visionary product" and an "original concept marred by a woefully inadequate implementation", even years later it stubbornly remained a "constant reproach to the company".